Tennis Scotland Open Tour

 The TS Open Tour is made up of 12 Leaderboard events plus two standalone national doubles championships.

-Players earn ranking points based on their performances in Leaderboard events, with the top 16 men and women qualifying for the TS Open Tour Finals in December.
+Players earn ranking points based on their performances in Leaderboard events, with the top 15 men and women qualifying for the TS Open Tour Finals in December.
+An additional place goes the leading players from the four UTR Pro Tennis Tour events held in Scotland.

 Prize money totalling nearly £100,000 is on offer to players over the course of the season, broken down as follows: